 Ready to learn how to do it?
 Let’s dive into the 4 methods…

 Method #1: Set Global Success or Interaction Cookies

-To set your global cookie settings, first go to your OptinMonster dashboard and click on API in the upper right-hand corner.
+To set your global cookie settings, go to your OptinMonster dashboard and click on Sites.

 The global interaction cookie is the number of days that all optins will be prevented from loading after the visitor has closed out any optin.

 Enter your preferred number of days in one or both form fields and hit the Save button.

 If you want a quick and easy way to automatically hide popups from existing subscribers, this is the best way to do that.
 There are only two downsides to using this method alone:

 - It does not cover existing subscribers who opted in before you installed OptinMonster.

 - Since this method relies on browser cookies, it doesn’t work if your subscribers view your site from a different device than the one they opted in with.